Q How do I contact the Coos Bay Police?

 Q Do I need a permit for a new sewer connection or a repair to an existing sewer connection?

 Yes.
-A Sewer Connection Permit is required for a new connection or a repair of an existing connection to the sewer, including both sanitary sewer and storm sewer connections.
+A Public Works Permit (Sewer) is required for a new connection or a repair of an existing connection to the sewer, including both sanitary sewer and storm sewer connections.